 - Go to UIDAI website

-Go to the UIDAI (Unique Identification Authority of India) website – https://uidai.gov.in – and select the option ‘Bank Linking Status’ or ‘Bank Seeding Status’. - Enter Aadhaar number
+Go to the UIDAI (Unique Identification Authority of India) website – uidai.gov.in – and select the option ‘Bank Linking Status’ or ‘Bank Seeding Status’. - Enter Aadhaar number

 Enter your Aadhaar number, and an OTP will be sent to your registered mobile number.
 Login by entering that OTP. - Check bank details

-After logging in, you will see the information about which bank account your Aadhaar is linked to.
-One of my aunts checked this, and she found that her account is linked to HDFC. - Ask the bank
+After logging in, you will see the information about which bank account your Aadhaar is linked to. - Ask the bank

 How to check DBT status using mobile number?